 Does the wireless service provider have adequate coverage?

 Ask to see a map of the service provider’s coverage area.
 Some providers’ websites have maps that show the strength of their coverage down to a street-by-street level.
-Be aware, however, that the wireless providers say that coverage maps are a just a guide and that they don’t guarantee coverage in a particular area.
+Be aware, however, that the wireless providers say that coverage maps are just a guide and that they don't guarantee coverage in a particular area.
+The maps may also be based on reception of wireless signal outdoors, and signal strength may differ indoors.

 Is there a “free trial period”?